ivyl/ivyl.github.com/_posts/2012-10-30-mvvm-for-mere-mortals.md

 public ICommand MyCommand { get { return new Command(MyExecute, MyCanExecute);  } }
 {% endhighlight %}

-If insted of CanExecute we supply constructor with *null*, then button is active all the time.
+If instead of CanExecute we supply constructor with *null*, then button is active all the time.

 ### Collections